 32-Bit DACs: For optimum fidelity and the widest dynamic range with lowest distortion, the AVR-S660H features advanced reference-class 32-bit/192kHz digital-to-analog converters (DAC) on all channels.
 This ensures consistent high fidelity and precise channel matching across all channels for the ultimate listening experience.

-Power DSP: The Denon AVR-S660H feature two sets of powerful DSP (Digital Sound Processor) chips for the latest surround sound decoding and processing, including Dolby Atmos and DTS:X. The AV receiver supports the following stereo & multichannel digital audio formats through its HDMI jacks and optical/coax digital inputs.
+Powerful DSP: The Denon AVR-S660H features two sets of powerful DSP (Digital Sound Processor) chips for the latest surround sound decoding and processing, including Dolby Atmos and DTS:X. The AV receiver supports the following stereo & multichannel digital audio formats through its HDMI jacks and optical/coax digital inputs.

 |Digital Audio Connector||Audio Signal Type||Audio Signal Format|